--------

 • Locals: Koreans are friendly enough, but very few have good English or the confidence to use what they know.
 It is also a fiercely traditional country outside of major cities.

 • Other travellers: You are unlikely the meet many 'typical' Asian backpackers, with the exception of those you meet transiting to/from Japan travelling from Europe via the trans-Siberian.
 Most westerners you see in Korea are there to work (that is teach English) or are older, more experienced travellers, on a short trip.
-Those working aside, it is unlikely you will come across any great concentration outside of major cities, with most staying in Seoul/Busan rushing to Japan/Russia/China.
+Those working aside, it is unlikely you will come across any great concentration outside major cities, with most staying in Seoul/Busan rushing to Japan/Russia/China.

 • Accommodation: There is plenty of accommodation in South Korea, across a wide range, but outside Seoul and a few other cities the budget choices are somewhat strange.
 Within Seoul and a few other destinations there are many excellent hostels, but often heavily in demand and worth booking ahead.
 Around the rest of the country in places like Gyeongju you can find basic guesthouses friendly and perfect for travellers on a budget and not wanting a dorm bed.

-For the rest there are plenty of motels, defined as being a cheap basic hotel, these are normally found in mass around the bus or train station and are instantly recognisable for their strange, gordy style (some have to be seen to be believed, turrets and all).
+For the rest there are plenty of motels, defined as being a cheap basic hotel, these are normally found in mass around the bus or train station and are instantly recognisable for their strange, gaudy style (some have to be seen to be believed, turrets and all).
 They are normally excellent value although are almost always aimed at Korean couples being 'love hotels' - ! see image.
 As such at the extreme these can be rented by the hour, have a darkened doorway and screen between you and the receptionist, have a big board showing pictures of which rooms are free and which are 'otherwise occupied' and are pretty seedy.
 At the other end of the spectrum apart from the somewhat strange architecture these are the same as a motel in Europe or North America and are good value.
 The seedier ones are easy to spot and the better ones can be found with a guidebook and some time spent walking around.

 In North Korea all hotels are of a pretty good (dull) western standard and are pre-booked as part of your tour - see box left.